Simsso/Image-Splitter/README.md

 # Poker Card Image Manipulation Tools
 This repository consists of three image manipulation tools which were developed for poker card image manipulation.
-The primary project is the ImageSplitter.
+The primary project is the Image Splitter.

 ## Image Splitter
 Splits an image into many images of the same shape (width and height).